zenzay/esphome-projects/README.md

 # ESPHome Projects

-A collection of configurations I'm currently employing in ESPHome.
+A collection of configurations and stuff, I'm currently employing in ESPHome.

-Mostly stuff I'm currently using, to great effect, in Home Assistant.

 1. Alarm-Panel
 2. Multi-Sensor (will be committed soon)